Clouds (2020 film): Cast

-Justin Baldoni's wife Emily Baldoni appears as a CNN reporter.
+Justin Baldoni's wife, Emily Baldoni, appears as a CNN reporter.
 Many of Zach Sobiech's real life acquaintances make cameos in the film.
-Seventy of Zach's friends and family members cameo during the crowd shots during the Jason Mraz concert and the concert at the end of the film.
+Seventy of Zach's friends and family members cameo during the crowd shots for the Jason Mraz concert and the concert at the end of the film.
 Zach's real life friend Mitchell Kluesner, essentially playing himself, appears in the classroom scene sitting behind Zach.
-The real Grace Sobiech appears as a high school student early on in the film while the real Amy Adamle appears along with Madison Iseman at the dance studio.
+The real Grace Sobiech appears as a high school student early on in the film, while the real Amy Adamle appears along with Madison Iseman at the dance studio.

 Production

 Development

 In February 2016, it was announced Warner Bros. had acquired rights to the memoir Fly a Little Higher: How God Answered a Mom's Small Prayer in a Big Way by Laura Sobiech, with Justin Baldoni set to direct the film.

-In September 2019, Fin Argus, Madison Iseman and Sabrina Carpenter joined the cast of the film.
-In October 2019, Neve Campbell, Tom Everett Scott and Lil Rel Howery joined the cast of the film.
+In September 2019, Fin Argus, Madison Iseman, and Sabrina Carpenter joined the cast of the film.
+In October 2019, Neve Campbell, Tom Everett Scott, and Lil Rel Howery also joined the cast.

 Filming

 Principal photography began on October 19, 2019.
-Most of it was filmed in Baie-D'Urfé, Quebec, Canada and in Sainte-Anne-de-Bellevue, Quebec, Canada.
-Part of it was filmed at Heritage Regional High School and neighbouring school École secondaire André-Laurendeau.
+Most of the movie was filmed in Baie-D'Urfé, Quebec, Canada and in Sainte-Anne-de-Bellevue, Quebec, Canada.
+Part of it was filmed at Heritage Regional High School and neighboring school École secondaire André-Laurendeau.
 Filming wrapped on November 27, 2019.